ghga-de/milestones-docs/19-pied-raven/technical_specification.md

 Implementing this change includes multiple steps:

-1. Eplore how to set up HashiCorp Vault for our use case
+1. Eplore how to set up HashiCorp Vault for our use case - see also https://wiki.verbis.dkfz.de/x/SoKcCw for what has already been done
 2. Explore how to connect, store and retrieve secrets
-3. Provide a synchronous API for communication with the Vault

-### 2. Integrate with and adapt adjacent services
-Both the Encryption Key Store and the Interrogation Room depend on (synchronous and asynchronous) communication with other services.
-Interaction with the respective service on side of the caller/receiver is not implemented yet.
-Check and adjust all of the following services:

-1. Upload Controller - outbound event signaling file upload completed to Interrogation Room
-2. Upload Controller - handling of failure event from Interrogation Room
-3. Internal File Registry - handling of success event from Interrogation Room
-4. Download Controller - request and receive envelope, attach envelope to outgoing file cotent
+3. Implement a HashiCorp vault setup for development (.devcontainer) and testing (python-testcontainers).

-### 3. Finalize request/response models and incoming/outgoing events
+### 2. Finalize request/response models and incoming/outgoing events
 While models and events exist for all the necessary cross-service communication, some have a more prototypical character and might need updates to their definition based on spec compliance or practical concerns.
 Those updates should be applied after all services can communicate with each other.
 This includes moving (remaining) in-service event definitions to the https://github.com/ghga-de/ghga-event-schemas repository.

-### 4. Provide a local testbed covering all services using docker-compose
+### 3. Provide a local testbed covering all services using docker-compose
 As all services dealing with file upload/download/encryption/decryption interact with each other, either during upload or download, a local setup to test functionality across all services would be beneficial.
 This would allow to capture issues early and replace mocks with actual data to see how well our microservice architecture performs.